KevinMarquette/kevinmarquette.github.io/_posts/2017-03-04-Powershell-DSL-example-RDCMan.md

         Get-RdcServer Server1,Server2
     }

 There is one more little known trick we can use here.
 Any command that is defined with the `Get` verb will have an automatic weak alias that is just the noun.
-You can run `Process` and `Get-Process` will be called.
+You can run `Service` and `Get-Service` will be called.
 We could just rename our commands or even create aliases, but I find this to be a handy shortcut.

     RdcGroup GroupATX {
         RdcServer Server1